 Let's compare cafe insurance

-If you own a café you'll know all about the considerations that you need to take into account when running a business that makes its money from food production.
+If you own a café, restaurant or a pub you'll know all about the considerations that you need to take into account when running a business that makes its money from food production.
 Hygiene, first aid, food safety, health and safety – there are so many ways you need to protect your customers and yourself.
 Whether your café specialises in artisan coffee or builders’ tea, it’ll come as no surprise that you and your business need protecting with a good café insurance policy.